Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 Returns are one of the clearest places where software and operations drift apart.

-A customer has sent the unit back.
-The carrier says it arrived.
-The warehouse receives it.
-But unless returns, inspection, and restock logic are integrated properly, the inventory never fully returns to useful status.
+Picture the full loop.
+The customer has sent the unit back, the carrier says it arrived, and the warehouse receives it.
+Until returns, inspection, and restock logic are integrated properly, that inventory never fully returns to useful status.
+A good returns integration should support:

 - return authorization intake,